PDTenpas/pdtenpas.github.io/pages/bookmarks/analysis_experiments.md

 [**ML beyond Curve Fitting: An Intro to Causal Inference and do-Calculus**](https://www.inference.vc/untitled/)

-> Causal inference and do-calculus allows you to understand a problem and establish what needs to be estimated from data based on your assumptions captured in a causal diagram.

 [**Using Causal Inference to Improve the Uber User Experience**](https://eng.uber.com/causal-inference-at-uber/)

 [**The Power User Curve: The best way to understand your most engaged users**](https://andrewchen.co/power-user-curve/)